Selena Gomez ‘Vogue’: The Weeknd Obsessed With Cover, Sexy Photoshoot

 According to Hollywood Life, Selena Gomez left a remarkable impression on everybody close to The Weeknd, who all agree with the singer in saying that the “Hands To Myself” songstress is definitely a keeper.

-What do you make of Selena Gomez’s relationship, and do you think it’s a wise move for her no to discuss her relationship in public anymore?
+What do you make of Selena Gomez’s relationship, and do you think it’s a wise move for her not to discuss her relationship in public anymore?
 Having seen the downfall that came after her split with Justin Bieber, is it better for her to keep her personal life away from her fans?

 [Featured Image by Kevin Winter/Getty Images]